python-caldav/caldav/docs/source/index.rst

 the library has no or very little knowledge of the caldav, webdav or icalendar standards.
 The library should be agile enough to allow "power users" to do more advanced stuff.

+The library aims to take a pragmatic approach towards compatibility - it should work as well as possible for as many as possible.
+This also means the library will modify icalendar data to get around known compatibility issues - so no guarantee is given on the immutability of icalendar data.

 RFC 4791, 2518, 5545, 6638 et al
 --------------------------------